 Can My Prescription Make Me Hard To Fit For Contacts?

 Your prescription can make you hard to fit for contacts.
 If you have a very high prescription to treat severe nearsightedness or farsightedness, you would be considered hard to fit.
 If you have astigmatism, you would need a special lens.
 Finally, if you have presbyopia, you may need correction for both distance and closeup vision which would make you hard to fit.

 How Will I Know If I Am Hard To Fit For Contacts?

 To get contacts, you would need to have a contact lens exam.
 During this exam, your eye doctor would check the health of your eye.
 They would also check the size and shape of your cornea and then determine your prescription.
 During the exam, your optometrist will be able to tell if you are hard to fit for contacts.

 What Are Some Examples Of Hard To Fit Contacts?

 Rigid gas permeable contacts are commonly used hard to fit contact.
 This lens can hold the shape of your eye which can treat keratoconus.
 Scleral contacts sit on the white of the eye and vault over your cornea, which is another treatment for keratoconus.
 When these lenses are worn over soft lenses, it can correct a very strong prescription.
 Multifocal and monovision lenses are commonly used to treat presbyopia because they correct two fields of vision.
 Finally, a toric lens will fit over an irregularly shaped eye caused by astigmatism.

-Contact Prudhomme Vision in Manchester, Connecticut
+Contact Prudhomme Vision in South Windsor, Connecticut

 If you are thinking about getting contacts, you should schedule an appointment with Prudhomme Vision.
-Our eye doctor in Manchester will perform a contact lens exam to determine whether you can wear standard soft contacts or if you need hard to fit contacts.
+Our eye doctor in South Windsor will perform a contact lens exam to determine whether you can wear standard soft contacts or if you need hard to fit contacts.
 In most cases, our optometrist will be able to find a pair of contact lenses that will work right for you.